videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/api/sdk-reference/parameters/basic-parameters.md

 - type: `Boolean`

-- Participant videos will maintain the aspect ration if `true`, so if the video stream is portrait it will be shown as portrait.
+- Participant videos will maintain the aspect ratio if `true`, so if the video stream is portrait it will be shown as portrait.

 - Default: `true`